-Any delay in obtaining or failure to obtain required approvals could negatively affect our ability or that of any future collaborator to generate revenue from the particular drug candidate, which likely would result in significant harm to our financial position and adversely impact our stock price.
+Any delay in obtaining or failure to obtain required approvals could negatively affect our ability or that of any future collaborators to generate revenue from the particular product candidate, which likely would result in significant harm to our financial position and adversely impact our stock price.

-Failure to obtain marketing approval in foreign jurisdictions would prevent our drug candidates from being marketed abroad.
-Any approval we are granted for our drug candidates in the U.S. would not assure approval of our drug candidates in foreign jurisdictions.
+Failure to obtain marketing approval in foreign jurisdictions would prevent our product candidates from being marketed abroad.
+Any approval we may be granted for our product candidates in the U.S. would not assure approval of our drug candidates in foreign jurisdictions and any of our product candidates that may be approved for marketing in a foreign jurisdiction will be subject to risk associated with foreign operations.

-In order to market and sell our drugs in the European Union and other foreign jurisdictions, we, and any future collaborators, must obtain separate marketing approvals and comply with numerous and varying regulatory requirements.
+In order to market and sell our products in the European Union and other foreign jurisdictions, we, and any future collaborators, must obtain separate marketing approvals and comply with numerous and varying regulatory requirements.
 The approval procedure varies among countries and can involve additional testing.
 The time required to obtain approval may differ substantially from that required to obtain FDA approval.
-The marketing approval process outside the U.S. generally includes all of the risks associated with obtaining FDA approval.
-In addition, in many countries outside the U.S., a drug must be approved for reimbursement before the drug can be approved for sale in that country.
-We, and any future collaborators, may not obtain approvals from regulatory authorities outside the U.S. on a timely basis, if at all.
+The marketing approval process outside the United States generally includes all of the risks associated with obtaining FDA approval.
+In addition, in many countries outside the United States, a product must be approved for reimbursement before the product can be approved for sale in that country.
+We, and any future collaborators, may not obtain approvals from regulatory authorities outside the United States on a timely basis, if at all.
 Approval by the FDA does not ensure approval by regulatory authorities in other countries or jurisdictions, and approval by one regulatory authority outside the U.S. does not ensure approval by regulatory authorities in other countries or jurisdictions or by the FDA.
-We may file for marketing approvals but not receive the necessary approvals to commercialize our drugs in any market.
+We may file for marketing approvals but not receive the necessary approvals to commercialize our products in any market.